Elektordi/obs-websocket-py/README.md

      |      :param event: Event (class from obswebsocket.events module) which triggered the hook on.
 Default is None, which means unregister this function for all events.
      |      :return: Nothing
 ```

+## Problems?

+Please check on [Github project issues](https://github.com/Elektordi/obs-websocket-py/issues), and if nobody else have experienced it before, you can [file a new issue](https://github.com/Elektordi/obs-websocket-py/issues/new).